HEP-FCC/IDEADetectorSIM/README.md

 ## Converter G4hits to EDM
 will be ported to directory converter/ </br>

-It is contained in the file convertHits.cc, compiled together with the rest. </br>
+it is contained in the file convertHits.cc, compiled together with the rest. </br>
 !!!FOR NOW!!! (to be done):
 - the binary file is inside build/bin, it is not moved to the right place
 - the output file is not int the $SIM_OUTPUT_DIR but it is put in the dir where you run the conversion

-To run
+to run

 ```
 ./bin/convertHits $SIM_OUTPUT_DIR/<inout_file.root>